 The building’s history

-The main purpose was to house the art collected by various imperial personalities over the centuries.
-Given the interests, wealth, and influence of the Habsburg dynasty, that involved an awful lot of paintings, sculptures and the like.
+Given the interests, wealth, and influence of the Habsburg dynasty, they accumulated quite a collection of paintings, sculptures and the like.

 In the end, the museum’s design became dictated within a wider project drawn up with Emperor Franz Joseph’s approval by Gottfried Semper and Karl Freiherr von Hasenauer.
 The same pair also designed the Burgtheater.

-The forum itself never reached completion.
+The wider forum never reached completion, though.
 Money proved an issue, as did growing disinterest from the Emperor.

-Any chance of finishing the whole thing effectively ended with World War I and the subsequent demise of the monarchy; the newly-formed Republic of Austria had other worries and priorities.
+Any chance of finishing the whole monumental project effectively ended with World War I and the subsequent demise of the monarchy; the newly-formed Republic of Austria had other concerns and priorities.

 The architecture